Published by: Ingrid King. Last Updated on: October 23, 2022 by Crystal Uys

 Homemade food doesn’t provide complete nutrition

 It is important to rotate proteins and vegetables to offer your cat a full spectrum of nutrients.
-You don’t need to go crazy – switching between two or three proteins (let’s say chicken and buffalo, or turkey, beef and rabbit) is fine.
-Green vegetables can alternate between broccoli, kale, spinach and zucchini.
-Use pumpkin one batch and sweet potatoes the next.
+You don’t need to go crazy – switching between two or three proteins (let’s say chicken and buffalo, or turkey, beef, and rabbit) is fine.
+Green vegetables can alternate between broccoli, kale, spinach, and zucchini.
+Use pumpkin in one batch and sweet potatoes in the next.
 It becomes second nature very quickly.

 It is best to work with a holistic or integrative veterinarian or nutrition specialist for personalized recipes as well as supplement suggestions so that your pet’s individual needs are met.

 One of the great advantages of preparing homemade foods for your cat(s) is that you have complete control over the ingredients.
 You can be confident that there are no artificial colors or flavors or flavor enhancers.
 You also know that the meats are human grade, not from diseased, dying, dead or drugged animals.
 You know the omega 3s are cold-pressed and aren’t rancid because you added them after cooking.
 You know that the vegetables are free from pesticides.
 You know there are no fillers or cheap ingredients like corn, wheat, barley, sorghum and soy.